maheshsubramaniya/maheshsubramaniya.github.com/_posts/misc/2013-12-01-2008-i-hated-macbookair-now-loving-it.md

 layout: post
 title: Macbook Air - Back in 2008 I hated it and now I'm loving it
 categories: ['misc']
+excerpt: a retrospective of 2008 macbook air to 2013 macbook air
 ---

 <figure>